Make piano learning fun with these practice games!

 - Student plays and parrot responds by either watching or turning around

-- Place five pennies on the piano.
+- To start this piano playing game, place five pennies on the piano.
 Say, “These five pennies are five fireworks.
 Every time you [miss a note OR whatever the issue is], one firework is going to go off early.”
 Demonstrate the firework exploding in the air with sound effects.
 Continue to explain, “When you finish, any fireworks that are left, you get to set off yourself.”

 - Student plays.
 When the student [misses a note], the teacher sets off a firework.
 At the end, the student gets to set off all the fireworks that remain.